Lucid Recording Sciences - Phoenix Arizona's premium On-Location Recording Service

 Multi-Track

-Sometimes the 'purist' recording techniques don't provide the best results due to the nature of performing group or the performance hall.
+Sometimes the acoustic ambience capturing techniques above don't provide the best results due to the nature of the performing group or the performance hall.
 The group might be amplified, or might be performing in a dead space.
 The sound of the hall may not be all that good.
 In these cases, it is often best to fall back to 'multi-track' recording, where each instrument and/or group of voices is mic'd separately.
 This allows greater flexibility in post-production to adjust the relative level of all of the different parts.
 However, it also results in a very 'dry' recording, which is usually not all that pleasing without additional processing.
 Therefore, artificial 'sweetening' in the form of digital reverb and eq are usually needed to achieve the best sound.
 Lucid has a variety of quality reverbs available, including the excellent "Pristine Space" convolutional reverb that allows creation of reverbs that are incredibly realistic sounding.

 Home Up Services Recordings Artists & Venues About Lucid Contact Us

-Copyright © 2012 Lucid Recording Sciences
+Copyright © 2023 Lucid Recording Sciences